bipe/ctf-writeups/2021/BuckeyeCTF/replay/README.md

 ![tcpstream.png](tcpstream.png)

 Sending the same payload via netcat won't work, the connection will close.
 So we can use pwntools connection (```pwnlib.tubes```).
-Before, let's export the exploit bytes (just copy or export the RAW data):
+But first, let's export the exploit bytes (just copy or export the RAW data):

 ![exporting.png](exporting.png)

-Instead of creating a python script to send the exploit and run the scripted commands, I used the interactive python console for the legit pwn feeling.
+Instead of creating a python script to send the exploit and run the scripted commands, I used the interactive python console for the legit pwn experience.

 Import pwn, create a connection with the victim, store the hex stream of the payload in a variable and send it using ```bytes.fromhex(variable)```: